North Toowoomba

 North Toowoomba has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely affecting the region.
-Notable ones include the Toowoomba Regional Aquatic Centre, North Street Warehouse Development, The Willows at Harlaxton (formerly known as Northgate Vista Estate), and the Toowoomba Escarpment Mountain Bike Trails at Jubilee Park.
-Below is a list of those most relevant.
+AreaSearch identified nine projects likely affecting the region.
+Notable ones are Toowoomba Regional Aquatic Centre, North Street Warehouse Development, The Willows at Harlaxton (previously known as Northgate Vista Estate), and Toowoomba Escarpment Mountain Bike Trails at Jubilee Park.
+Below is a list of projects most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.